Cancerleo/Food-Recipe-Client/README.md

 - React Bootstraap

 ## Goals for this project
+- To practice full stack development
-The goal of this project is to build full-stack app using all technologies I have learned during the bootcamp.
+- To Independently Build a full-stack app using all technologies I have learned during the bootcamp.

-Practice build full stack app
-Implement all technologies we learned
-Using git
+- To get comfortable using git
+- To showcase development approacf of using wireframes and user stories.

 ## User Stories and Wireframe
+- User stories
 I try to maintain my user Stories using trello and my wireframa using Figma

 ## Git Workflow